amazon-braket/amazon-braket-default-simulator-python/README.md

 ```

 ## Usage
-The quantum simulator implementation DefaultSimulator plugs into the `LocalSimulator` interface in
+The quantum simulator implementation `DefaultSimulator` plugs into the `LocalSimulator` interface in
-the [Amazon Braket SDK](https://github.com/aws/braket-python-sdk) using the `backend` value as `"default"`.
+[Amazon Braket SDK](https://github.com/aws/braket-python-sdk) using the `backend` value as `"default"`.

 **Executing a circuit using the DefaultSimulator**
 ```python